Political Science 1 - Government of the United States and California » Spring 2020 » Chapter 12 Exam

 In which way do modern presidents differ from the original intentions of the Framers?

-A. Modern presidents are more subservient to the will of Congress than the Framers originally intended.
+A. Modern presidents are much more influential in the legislative process than the Framers originally intended.

 D. Modern presidents have considerably less power as leaders of their political parties than the Framers originally intended.